istio/istio.io/content/blog/2019/egress-traffic-control-in-istio-part-2/index.md

 The second goal of the attackers is thwarted too.
 They wish to access `mongo1.composedb.com`, which is forbidden for application **A**.
 Istio enforces the policy that forbids application **A** from accessing `mongo1.composedb.com` and prevents the attack.

-Now let's see which attacks the attackers will try to perform to achieve their goals and how Istio secure egress traffic control will prevent each kind of attack.
+Now, let's see which attacks malicious actors could attempt to achieve their goals and how secure control of egress traffic in Istio control will prevent each kind of attack.
 The attackers may try to:

 1. **Bypass** the container's sidecar proxy and access external services directly.
 This attack is prevented by a